 Source: Google Trends

-- Stories of the frameworks
+- The story behind the frameworks

-- Flutter vs React Native communities
+- Flutter vs React Native: the battle of communities

 Performance and UI